OWASP/CheatSheetSeries/cheatsheets/Ruby_on_Rails_Cheatsheet.md

     protect_from_forgery
 ```

 Note that the syntax for this type of control includes a way to add exceptions.
-Exceptions may be useful for API’s or other reasons - but should be reviewed and consciously included.
+Exceptions may be useful for API's or other reasons - but should be reviewed and consciously included.
 In the example below, the Rails ProjectController will not provide [CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29) protection for the show method.

 ``` ruby
 class ProjectController < ApplicationController